 While it’s unlikely these parks will ever throw down with one another, pro-wrestling style, I think there’s little denying Disneyland could deliver a sick People’s Elbow to Disney’s Hollywood Studios.
 Joking aside, my point is to acknowledge that this is all a pointless exercise and for entertainment only.
 I find it fun to compare the different parks, but your mileage may vary.

 Each of the worldwide Disney resorts has a Castle Park, but not all of these parks are of the same quality, and their second gates (and beyond) are all fairly different.
 Hence these rankings.
-Save for Shanghai Disneyland, we visited each of these parks in 2017.
+Save for Shanghai Disneyland, we visited each of these parks last year.
 Several of them had significant new additions or changes to merit a re-ranking.
 In other cases, we’re revising this list to correct some of our “bad takes” from last year…

 The list is my attempt at objectivity in ranking the parks, trying as best as possible to eliminate personal biases and pesky things like nostalgia.
 Like the BCS and other power rankings, no one is bound to agree with these, despite them being very scientific and infallible.
 (You’re welcome to disagree and be wrong, though. 😉 )